April 7, 2026

 • Explain the data regulations your nonprofit is complying with and how donors can learn more

 Ultimately, your privacy policy should support the idea that your nonprofit will responsibly share fundraising data, redacting personal information when requested.
-For instance, let’s say you just hosted a charity golf event and several individuals made large donations and wish not to be identified.
+For instance, let’s say you just hosted a charity event and several individuals made large donations and wish not to be identified.
 Your event impact report can describe the fundraising and mission fulfillment outcomes of the tournament without including any identifying donor information.

 3. Use Secure Fundraising Management Software